-TGTFL6 - Power Transmission System, Differential and Laboratory - 3 Credits Lecture - 20 hrs/Laboratory - 40 hrs Pre-requisites -TGPMA, TGMCL, TGSEL
+TGTFL6 - Power Transmission System, Differential and Laboratory - 3 Credits Lecture - 20 hrs/Laboratory - 40 hrs/Outside the Classroom Work - 15 hrs Prerequisites -TGPMA, TGMCL, TGSEL

 One of the most important systems for engines is the power transmission system.
 The operation of the vehicle basically depends on transmission of power from the engine to the wheels.
 The transmission of power occurs through a configuration of gears and computer-controlled hydraulic and electronic components.
 The systems and their operation will be discussed as a whole as well as diagnosis and repair of each system and its components.